yvoronoy/awesome-english/README.md

 - [Talk Python To Me](https://talkpython.fm/) - A podcast on Python and related technologies.
 - [The PHP Roundtable](https://www.phproundtable.com/) - The PHP Roundtable is a podcast of web developers discussing PHP, JavaScript, community, open source.
 - [Google Cloud Platform Podcast](https://www.gcppodcast.com/) - The Google Cloud Platform Podcast, coming to you every week.
 Discussing everything from on Google Cloud Platform from App Engine to Big Query.

+### Interview Podcasts

+Interviews are one of the best formats for podcasting and learn a real english conversations.
+The art of conversation is not an easy thing and can be tricky.

+- [Lex Fridman Podcast](https://lexfridman.com/podcast/) - Conversations about the nature of intelligence, consciousness, love, and power.
+- [Joe Rogan Experience](https://open.spotify.com/show/4rOoJ6Egrf8K2IrywzwOMk) - The official podcast of comedian Joe Rogan.
+Follow The Joe Rogan Clips show page for some of the best moments from the episodes.
+- [The Tim Ferriss Show](https://tim.blog/podcast/) - The Tim Ferriss Show is often the #1 business podcast.
+Each episode, I deconstruct world-class performers from eclectic areas (investing, sports, business, art, etc.) to extract the tactics, tools, and routines you can use.
+- [The Knowledge Project](https://fs.blog/knowledge-project-podcast/) - The Knowledge Project Podcast unlocks your potential.
+We interview world-class doers and thinkers so you can better analyze problems, seize opportunities, and master decision-making.
+Every episode is packed with lessons and insights that never expire.

 ### Live Radio Stations